directus/directus/docs/guides/extensions/panels-create-items.md

 collection, and the `Collection` store for fetching information about the selected collection and the API for performing the final POST request.

 You will also need to capture a response to present to the user.
-The `response_format` contains a string where the user can create their own response with data from the API.
+The `responseFormat` contains a string where the user can create their own response with data from the API.
 A `v-dialog` can show an important message to the user.
 This requires a boolean value (here `responseDialoge`) to control the visibility of the dialog box.